 Note: Benedictine students not enrolled in the Scholars Program are required to complete 10 hours of community service.

 Scholars will develop and maintain an electronic portfolio (using Desire2Learn) which will reflect their intellectual development, analytic and research skills, and their attainment of Scholars Program Essential Student Learning Goals.
 Scholars must determine which of their many academic and creative achievements demonstrate the various learning outcomes and must use the electronic portfolio to show how each and every Essential Student Learning Goal has been achieved.
 Students may choose to include coursework, papers, community service, videos, speeches, and other appropriate artifacts in their electronic portfolios.

 Each Scholars student will be assigned a mentor who will guide and evaluate the electronic portfolio on a regular basis.
 Scholars are expected to fulfill all these outcomes at the "Scholars" level.
 As part of the electronic portfolio, Scholars will also be expected to publicly present a paper at Benedictine University or a regional or national Honors conference.

 To remain in good standing within the Program, a Scholars student must maintain a cumulative GPA (grade point average) of 3.2 or higher.
 If a Scholars student earns a cumulative GPA lower than 3.2 in a given semester, he or she is automatically placed on Scholars Probation.
 Students on Scholars Probation have one semester to raise their cumulative GPA to the required level.
 If a student’s cumulative GPA remains lower than 3.2 for two consecutive semesters, she or he may be dismissed from the Program.
 In special cases, the Director may grant a Scholars student an additional semester to raise his or her GPA.
-Students who enter the program as freshmen in 2010 must also complete the language requirement by the end of their junior year in order to remain in good standing with the Scholars Program.
+Students must also complete the language requirement by the end of their junior year in order to remain in good standing with the Scholars Program.